IBM/cp4ba-client-onboarding-scenario/23.0.2/CloudPakDeployerSeparateMachine_Advanced.md

-# Advanced configuration scenarios when deploying the Client Onboarding scenario into an Enterprise Deployment created by Cloud Pak Deployer (for CP4BA 23.0.2 IF002 and above)
+# Advanced configuration scenarios when deploying the Client Onboarding scenario into an Enterprise Deployment created by Cloud Pak Deployer - Using a separate machine (for CP4BA 23.0.2 IF002 and above)

 ## Introduction